VRConservation/fbabook/chapters/program.md

 - [ArcGIS StoryMaps](http://gg.gg/1ahzng) is useful for communication purposes.
 FBA prepared a storymap about [Spatial Business Planning](https://storymaps.arcgis.com/stories/647313bcdb3e4d6c82e4733eee7ab693) as an example of how this powerful tool can be used with geospatial analyses for program or business planning efforts.
 However, it is not open source and can be difficult for some to access.
 For this reason, we have often switched to Jupyter Books for storymapping articles.
 - Geospatial analysis tools such as QGIS, Geemap, Leafmap, Google Earth Engine, R, and geospatial Python libraries are critical for planning forest conservation and businesses using spatial data and analysis.
 Looking for ways to integrate program design to guide geospatial analysis and the analysis to ratify or measure components created in the program design is a beneficial way to incorporate spatial data into planning.

+---
-[^1]: Please contact us to access the templates: forestbusinessalliance@gmail.com.
+[^1]: Originally published in 2023, the full version of this article is available at the [Forest Business Alliance](https://www.forestbusinessalliance.org) templates page.
+Please contact us at forestbusinessalliance@gmail.com to access the templates.